Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

 \subsection{Expected Runtime vs. Inlier Ratio Accounting for Numerical Stability}

-The runtime of RANSAC depends on the runtime of the minimal solver and iteration number.
+The computational time of RANSAC is contingent upon both the runtime of the minimal solver and the number of iterations.
 For the RANSAC methods, the iteration number is determined by the probability of choosing at least one inlier set.
 This calculation implicitly assumes that an accurate solution can be obtained given an inlier set.
 However, this is not always true when considering the numerical stability of the minimal solvers.

 Denote $p$ is the probability (usually set to 0.99) that at least one inlier set is sampled. $n$ is the minimum number of required data points in the minimal solver.
 For example, $s=6$ for the six-point solvers and $s=17$ for the 17-point solver. $\epsilon$ is the outlier ratio, \emph{i.e.}, the probability that any selected data point is an outlier. $N$ is the iteration number of RANSAC.
 In $N$ sampling times, the failure probability (one or more outliers are sampled in every sampling) is